modelica/ModelicaSpecification/RationaleMCP/0036/README.md

 # Summary
-The main idea is that in many cases we use a model within a model (e.g. in Model-Predictive-Control and Feedback Linearization), and we need to update those states in the model within the model based on more accurate measurements of during the simulation, and have the state-updating as part of the model (and not as some tool-specific solution).
+The main idea is that in many cases we use a model within a model (e.g. in Model-Predictive-Control and Feedback Linearization), and we need to update those states in the model within the model based on more accurate measurements of them during the simulation, and have the state-updating as part of the model (and not as some tool-specific solution).

 # Revisions